 How will I feel after the placement of an epidural or spinal anaesthetic?

 A spinal anaesthetic starts to work within one to five minutes.
 An epidural anaesthetic will take longer.
 You should begin to numb within a few minutes after the initial dose.
 You will probably feel the full benefit effect after 10 to 20 minutes

-Initially you may feel a degree of warmth in your legs followed by pins and needles in one or both of your legs.
+Initially, you may feel a degree of warmth in your legs followed by pins and needles in one or both of your legs.
 You will be asked to lie flat with a tilt as the anaesthetic block continues to work.
 You will experience the loss of these sensations your legs will be numb to touch and then you will be unable to move your legs.
 You should feel no pain below the waistline at this stage, but you may still have the sensation of pressure.

-With a spinal anaesthetic you are confined to bed/operating table as you lose all sensation in your legs.
+With a spinal anaesthetic, you are confined to bed/operating table as you lose all sensation in your legs.
 Depending on the type of epidural and dosage administered, you can be confined to your bed and not allowed to get up and move around.

 The loss of sensation results in an inability to void a urinary catheter is inserted routinely with a regional block and is left in place until the regional anaesthetic has worn off or until the next day if having a Caesarean section.

-You might experience with a regional anaesthetic nausea, shivering, a ringing of the ears, backache, itching (due to anaesthetic drug), headache, soreness where the needle is inserted, occasional bruising where needle inserted.
+You might experience with regional anaesthetic nausea, shivering, a ringing of the ears, backache, itching (due to the anaesthetic drug), headache, soreness where the needle is inserted, occasional bruising where needle inserted.
 Medication can be used to treat significant nausea, headache, and itching.

 If you have an epidural in labour then for a few hours after childbirth the lower half of your body may feel numb.
 This numbness will need you to walk with assistance for a short time.